computationalUncertaintyLab/aggStatModelsAndHumanJudgment_PUBL/README.md

 Report Number | Dates conducted | PDF | press
 -- | -- | --| ---

+## Data / Predictions

+Data and predictions are available in the [data](https://github.com/computationalUncertaintyLab/aggStatModelsAndHumanJudgment_PUBL/tree/main/data) folder and posted on the Harvard Dataverse at the foloowing URL = https://dataverse.harvard.edu/dataverse/aggregating_statistical_models_and_human_judgment

 ## Contact information
 Questions and comments can be sent to thomas mcandrew (mcandrew@lehigh.edu)